arj03/ssb-browser-core/README.md

 ### connected(cb)

-Will ensure a connection is ready.
+If not connected, will connect and return.
+If connected, will just return the already present rpc connection.
 Cb signature is (err, rpc).

 ### removeFeedState(feedId)